 UVM students may request scans of articles and book chapters from materials available in Howe Library regular print and microform collections.
 ILL staff will scan articles or book chapters and deliver them as a PDF to a user's Interlibrary Loan (ILL) portal.
 There is no fee.
 Copyright law applies.
-View this brief video on how to make a request.

 Find more details and a link to the ILL and document delivery request forms.
 There is also a link ("ILL/DD" green button) on the Library homepage.